 - 4.1.
-All Series Competitions will be conducted under Article 238.2.2 (Table AM5) with the exception of the Seven Year Old Breeding Championships at the National Young Horse Jumping Championships, which will be conducted under its own Special Regulation (Annex 8). - 4.2.
-Competitions shall be run in draw order and a subsequent jump-off (General Conditions 6.1 and 6.2). - 4.3.
+All Series Competitions will be conducted under Article 238.2.2 (Table AM5) with the exception of the Seven-Year-Old Breeding Championships at the National Young Horse Jumping Championships, which will be conducted under its own Special Regulation (Annex 8). - 4.2.
 Obstacles and Combinations: Two doubles or one double and one treble or three doubles.

-National Championships, Island Championships, National Young

-Horse Show, HOY and Series Final:

-Max obstacles = 12 @ 1.35m, speed 375mpm minimum (indoor speed may be reduced to 325mpm).
+National Championships, Island Championships, National Young Horse Show, HOY and Summer Series Final: Max obstacles = 12 @ 1.35m, speed 375mpm (indoor speed may be reduced to 325mpm).